How I Have Tough Financial Conversations with My Partner

 Marriage Quote Dave Willis Mahevash Muses

-5. We stopped comparing who earns more and started focusing on shared goals.
+5. We stopped focusing on who earns more and started focusing on shared goals.

 What Talking About Money Really Teaches You